 What is anisocoria?

-The pupil is a round opening in the middle of the iris that allows light to pass through the eye to the retina.
-The pupil constricts or dilates (enlarges) according to the amount of light that enters the eyes, with both pupils normally dilating in dim light and constricting in bright light.
-Anisocoria is a condition in which the two pupils of the eye are different sizes; in other words one pupil is larger than the other.
+Anisocoria is a condition in which the pupils of the dog’s eyes are different sizes; in other words, one pupil is larger than the other.
 In some cases, the abnormal pupil may be the one that is smaller and in other cases the abnormal pupil may be the one that is larger.

 What causes anisocoria?

-Anisocoria is a symptom and there can be several different causes, including:
+Anisocoria is a sign of a disease or condition, therefore there can be several different causes, including:

 What else might I see with anisocoria?